 Relax.
 Honestly, it’s officially the season… In fact, the need to relax (to improve your teaching practice) is even documented in research!

-We know, we know, you’ve got things to organise, family to see, food to prepare, a never ending list of things (some of which might involve your job too), BUT it’s super important that you make time for you and ONLY YOU this silly season.
+We know, we know, you’ve got things to organise, family to see, food to prepare, a never-ending list of things (some of which might involve your job too), BUT it’s super important that you make time for yourself and ONLY YOU this silly season.

 We love to be busy, but we need to be idle – Relax